 Same day / Next Day benefits

-If you do use retinol (especially a prescription-strength one), you might notice slight peeling at first.
-This is because your skin is adjusting to the harsh ingredient, and over time (as we’ll discuss) it will stabilize.
+Note, if you do use retinol (especially a prescription-strength one), you might notice slight peeling at first.
+This is because your skin is adjusting to the harsh ingredient, and over time it will stabilize.
 But there might be redness and irritation at first.

 Within 3-4 Weeks